Jan Trygve Røyneland

 Jan Trygve Røyneland (born 4 June 1981) is a Norwegian television and film writer.
 His notable works include The Kings Choice, a film that depicted how Norway entered World War II.
 For this film, Røyneland was awarded the Amanda Prize for Best Original Screenplay.

 Background

-Røyneland was born on June 4, 1981, in Lillesand, Aust-Agder, Norway.
+Røyneland was born on June 4, 1981, in Lillesand Municipality in Aust-Agder, Norway.
 He completed a screenplay writing study track at the Norwegian Film School in 2010.
 On Christmas eve of 2010, he was offered the job of assistant to Erik Poppe, and began working full-time for the Norwegian film company Paradox.